AnyLog-co/documentation/deployments/AnyLog_as_Service.md

-3. Create a service file that executes AnyLog with the appropriate start-up script
+**Step 3**: Create a service file that executes AnyLog with the appropriate start-up script
 * Utilizing pre-existing deployment-scripts
 ```editorconfig
 [Unit]